 Aunt Kristine's 21st b-day dinner

 Camille and Lily crawled underneath the dining room table before dessert and had a blast, crawling around, acting silly, smashing people's toes, and even banging their heads together.
 At least we weren't out at a restaurant!
-I don't even think any tears were shed.

 "Rock Rock"